katsurokai/NSWI130-ENROLL/README.md

 # NSWI130-ENROLL

+## Random thoughts & problems
+what does teacher see x what does students see on a dashboard (admin???)

 # Terminology
 I'm proposing this terminology I did not change anything in features/Enrollment.md in case you disagree

-*Enrolment* -  the action of signing for a subject *Sign up for lecture/practical* - the action of choosing specific time of a class from the available, given from the subject we enrolled in
+*Enrolment* -  the action of signing for a subject *Sign up for lecture/practical* - the action of choosing specific time of a class from the available, given from the subject we enrolled in course lecture practical

+user x student x teacher

+does class material-feature contain students sending files(homework) to teachers or do we not support this?
+Is it seperate feature?
+Should class material be split between teacher and student more clearly? does it track HW deadlines?

 ## CORE
 - [Student Enrollment](./features/Enrollment.md)